pranaykumar/angular-seed/README.md

 angular-seed changes this location through the `.bowerrc` file.
 Putting it in the app folder makes it easier to serve the files by a webserver.*

+**Pranay** If we get into error while running npm install, consider installing github and adding github bin and cmd paths to the system PATH variable (refer to http://www.chambaud.com/2013/07/08/adding-git-to-path-when-using-github-for-windows/)

 ### Run the Application

 We have preconfigured the project with a simple development web server.
 The simplest way to start